centau/ecr/docs/api/Registry.md

     The signal is fired *before* the component is actually removed.
 You can retrieve the component value within the signal listener.

-    > ⚠️ Manually removing the component within the signal listener will result in *undefined behavior*.
+    > ⚠️ Adding or removing a component of a given type from within a listener connected to the same type will result in
+    > *undefined behavior*.
+This type of listener is intended to allow users to perform cleanup and nothing else.

 ---